Charel-G/underfloor-heating-planner/README.md

 Open `index.html` in a modern web browser.
 A floor list is displayed to the left of the canvas.
 Use **Add Floor** to create new floors.
 The **Rename Floor** and **Delete Floor** buttons act on the currently selected floor (you can also rename by double‑clicking a floor name).
 Click a floor in the list to view it.
 Related drawing actions are grouped in the toolbar for quicker access and the active tool button is highlighted.
 Below the floor list a distributor list shows all manifolds on the current floor.
 Selecting one highlights it in the plan and the **Delete Distributor** button removes it.
 The **Draw Wall** tool creates snapping lines.
 After placing a segment the next one begins from the previous endpoint, so you can chain walls together with successive clicks.
 Press **Esc** to finish and start elsewhere.
 Use **Draw Zone** in the same way; once you click near the starting point the polygon closes and you can enter its parameters.
 Use **Select/Move** to drag whole lines or their ends and edit their length in the **Line Length** input.
 Zones and distributors can also be moved with this tool.
 Double‑click a zone or distributor to change its properties or use the **Edit Distributor** button when a distributor is selected.
 Use **Delete Selected** (or press the Delete key) to remove the currently selected wall, zone or distributor.
+While drawing, a small tooltip near the cursor shows the current segment length in metres.

 Walls are drawn with a default thickness of 0.25 m.
 When a wall is selected, the **Wall Thickness** input allows you to change this value.
 The **Add Door** tool places a doorway onto a wall; doors snap to the wall’s centre line and can be repositioned with the select tool or resized by double‑clicking them.
 The **Add Distributor** tool behaves similarly but positions the manifold flush with the side of the wall closest to the click so pipes exit directly from that surface.